 When it comes to setting aside federal contracts for disabled veterans, the definition of a veteran may change because the VA has certain criteria to meet under the SDVOSB Program.

-Service Disabled Veteran Business SDVOSB Market Research Requirements
+Service Disabled Veteran Business SDVOSB FAR Market Research Requirements

-An SDVOSB small business filed a GAO protest challenging the VA’s decision to limit market research to the local area.
+An SDVOSB small business filed a GAO protest challenging the VA’s decision to limit market research under the FAR and VA associated regulations to the local area.
 The GAO applied the rule for SDVOSB small business set-asides which states that under the VA Acquisition Regulation, 48 CFR 819.7004, 819.7005, the VA was required to set aside acquisitions for service disabled veteran owned businesses whenever it determines that there is a reasonable expectation that offers will be received from at least two SDVOSB firms and that award can be made at a fair and reasonable price.
 38 USC 8127 (d); 48 CFR 819.7005.
-See additional information about total small business set aside decisions.
+See additional FAR information about total small business set aside decisions.

 Although the contracting officer has great discretion in deciding whether there is a reasonable expectation that the government will receive bids from two or more small businesses, the decision must still be reasonable.
 See the rule of two and more information on how to bid on government contracts.

-Under FAR 19.1405, when conducting market research that is limited to a local area, government contracting agencies must still consider the possibility of receiving offers from bidders outside of the geographic area.
+Under FAR 19.1405, when conducting market research that is limited to a local area, government contracting agencies must still consider the possibility of receiving offers from bidders outside of the geographic area (there could be a constitutional problem also).
 Many companies can still consider acquiring facilities to perform the contract.

 If the contracting officer receives only one acceptable offer from a service-disabled veteran-owned small business concern in response to a set-aside, the contracting officer should make an award to that concern.
 Under FAR 19.1405, if the CO receives no acceptable bids from service-disabled-veteran-owned small business concerns, the service-disabled veteran-owned set-aside shall be withdrawn and the procurement, if still valid, set aside for small business concerns.